 Four Ingredient Protein Pizza Crust

-Remove it from the pan and add your pizza toppings to it, beginning with the tomato and then adding your toppings and ending with the cheese.
+3. Once your crust has cooked through, remove it from the pan (or oven) and add your pizza toppings to it, beginning with the tomato and then adding your toppings and ending with the cheese.

 Macros for two small pizza crusts I made out of the ingredients above (without the toppings because the toppings are up to you): 269kcals, 28g protein, 26g carbs and 6g fat!